 Every day I made him incredibly healthy meals—goopy mixtures of vegetables, followed by lashings of mushy fruit.
 The only problem was that my son was not so keen on the programme.
 The only way I found I could get him to open his mouth was when I imitated the grunting of a gorilla.
 While he was laughing his head off, I’d pop in a spoonful and hope for the best.
 After some months of grunting and beating my chest and wondering about the neighbours, I began to project into the future.
 What would it be like for my son to go to school?
 How he was going to cope with a mother whose only claim to fame was that she was good at being a gorilla?
 From that tiny moment of anxious conjecture, a whole story was born.

-The happy/tragic part of this story now is that although my son despises fizzy drink, he also hates fruit!
+The happy/tragic part of this story is that although my son grew up despising fizzy drink, he now also hates fruit!

 Children’s Publisher and Bookseller